 Positive solutions when your toddler keeps getting out of bed or waking up.

-There are three strategic positive parenting options to try and all can yield results in a few days, with a possible complete behavior shift within a few weeks.
+First, great success can be found when you use essential oils for sleep.
+Next, there are three strategic positive parenting options to try and all can yield results in a few days, with a possible complete behavior shift within a few weeks.

 For each method, I would commit to at least one week of giving it a try (sometimes more) before moving on.
 Change is hard for kids.
 Resistance is expected.